 Short answer

-If your charity sells donated items online (eBay for Charity, Depop, Vinted, Etsy, your own Shopify, or anywhere similar), donated jewellery is one of the highest-leverage categories you handle and one of the easiest to under-list.
+If your charity sells donated items online (eBay for Charity, Depop, Vinted, Etsy, your own Shopify, or anywhere similar), donated jewellery is the category where the most value slips away, and one of the easiest to under-list.
 A 9ct chain priced as "vintage chain" for £14 sells in minutes.
 A sterling tea set listed as "vintage decor" for £25 sells in hours.
 Buyers in those listings know exactly what they're looking at.
-The single change that protects the most value is to put a "do not list yet" hold on any flagged precious-metal item, photograph it, send the photo to GoldPaid on WhatsApp 07375071158, and decide whether the item is better listed online or sold as scrap.
-The rest of this guide is the operational detail.
+The single change that protects the most value is to put a "do not list yet" hold on any flagged precious-metal item, photograph it, send the photo to GoldPaid on WhatsApp 07944014111, and decide whether the item is better listed online or sold as scrap.
+The operational detail follows.

 Why this matters more for online listings than for the shop floor